kubernetes-csi/docs/book/src/Implement-Snapshot-Feature.md

 ## Snapshot APIs

 The volume snapshot APIs are implemented as CRDs [here](https://github.com/kubernetes-csi/external-snapshotter/tree/master/pkg/apis/volumesnapshot/v1alpha1).
-Once you deploy the CSI driver which includes the external snapshotter in your cluster, the external-snapshotter will pre-install the Snapshot CRDs.
+Once you deploy the CSI sidecar containers which includes the external snapshotter in your cluster, the external-snapshotter will pre-install the Snapshot CRDs.

 ## Enable VolumeSnapshotDataSource Feature Gate